Sayam09das/UBER/README.md

    - Diagnostic steps:
      1. Check if MongoDB is running: `sudo systemctl status mongodb`
      2. Verify the connection string in the `.env` file
-     3. Ensure the MongoDB port is not blocked by a firewall
+     3. Ensure network connectivity to the database server
-   - Solution: Start MongoDB if it's not running: `sudo systemctl start mongodb`
+   - Expected outcome: Successful connection to the database

-2. Issue: JWT authentication fails
+2. Issue: JWT authentication failing
    - Error message: "JsonWebTokenError: invalid signature"
    - Diagnostic steps:
-     1. Check if the `JWT_SECRET` in the `.env` file matches the one used to generate the token
+     1. Check if the `JWT_SECRET` in the `.env` file matches the one used to sign the token
-     2. Verify the token hasn't expired
+     2. Verify the token expiration
-     3. Ensure the token is being sent correctly in the Authorization header
+     3. Enable debug logging: Set `DEBUG=jwt:*` environment variable
-   - Solution: Regenerate the JWT token and ensure the secret matches the one in the `.env` file
+   - Expected outcome: Successful token verification and user authentication

 ### Debugging